 All of them taste phenomenal, so you should give them all a go.

 2. Tea Eggs (Chaye Dan)

-These tea eggs are usually served as a side dish or component, can be eaten hot or cold, and deliver the taste combination of black tea, cinnamon, soy sauce, bay leaves, and star anise.
-Therefore, this kind of food also brings a lot of healthy benefits.
+Tea eggs share the texture of hard-boiled eggs and are commonly served as a side dish or component, either hot or cold.
+Their unique flavor profile is a combination of black tea, cinnamon, soy sauce, bay leaves, and star anise, which also offer numerous health benefits.

 To consume them, you will have many options.
 The first choice is to eat them as whole to fully taste the light, salty, and savory flavor; or serve these eggs with noodles, rice, veggies, or snack.